Naturalistic plantings at Denver Botanic Gardens

 WHY BIODIVERSITY IS IMPORTANT

 Until recently in America, the tendency has been to go all out in one look.
 The Dutch, by contrast, marry different styles in one garden.
-They have no problem contrasting differing historical perspectives with more wild plantings.
+For instance, they have no problem contrasting differing historical perspectives with more wild plantings.

 So how do you make naturalistic plantings appeal to viewers who are accustomed to a single look?
 Or as Preston puts it, make them legible?
 It all starts with structure.